hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 AU Core profiles are:
 * only constrained (e.g. cardinality) where the constraint is agreed as applicable nationwide and across use cases to avoid limiting options for downstream use case decisions and business rules.
 * elements that form the minimum requirements (and are constrained) are labelled _Must Support_.
-* while elements that are not labelled _Must Support_ are not to be further constrained in AU Core, an exception has been agreed for body site elements to represent the nationally agreed terminology
+* while elements that are not labelled _Must Support_ are not to be further constrained in AU Core, an exception has been agreed for body site elements to represent the nationally agreed terminology.
-  * in an AU Core resource profile an invariant is present to enforce that if a coded body site is provided, at least one coding is from SNOMED CT
+  * In AU Core resource profile with a body site element, an invariant is present to enforce that if a coded body site is provided, at least one coding is from SNOMED CT.
+* are defined as open, allowing additional elements and rules.
+This results in a more flexible template that can be used across wider contexts, but also means that the resource content is not closed, and applications have to decide how to handle content not described by the profile.

 -- TO DELETE THE BELOW, AU Core DOES NOT do use case profiles.
 These would be 'abstract concept' profiles - though their use is the same as the 'generic' profiles.
 Unlike in AU Base where the existence and use of generic and use case is different.
 Types of AU Core profiles: